 Livestock & Climate Change

-This page provides a glance at why consumption of animal-sourced food products (even from grass-fed livestock) must be drastically reduced as part of any viable climate solution.
+This page provides a glance at why consumption of animal-sourced food products (even from grass-fed animals) must be drastically reduced as part of any viable climate and food security strategy.

-According to the United Nations report Livestock's Long Shadow, the livestock sector generates more greenhouse gases (GHGs) than ALL transportation combined.
+The United Nations Food and Agricultural Organization (FAO) reports in their widely recognized 2006 Livestock’s Long Shadow – Environmental Issues and Options that the livestock sector generates more greenhouse gases (GHGs) than ALL transportation combined.

-While 18% is more than all transportation combined, the the UN report (which was partially funded by the International Livestock Research Institute) is actually a conservative estimate in many respects.
+While 18% is more than all transportation combined, the the UN FAO report (which was produced in partnership with the pro-meat Livestock, Environment and Development LEAD initiative) is a conservative estimate in many respects.

-Follow-up research by environmental scientists from the World Bank Group analyzed and recalculated the UN numbers, concluding that animal-sourced food production generates more than 50% of human-caused greenhouse gases.
+Follow-up analysis by current and former World Bank Group environmental scientists recalculated the Livestock’s Long Shadow numbers, concluding that animal-sourced food production generates 51% of human-caused greenhouse gases.

 Livestock account for 37% of human-related methane production.
 Methane is important because it is a much stronger greenhouse gas.
-It technical terms, it has a higher global warming potential (GWP). *ref:1
+In technical terms, it has a higher global warming potential (GWP). *ref:1

 Furthermore, methane has a much shorter half-life (8 years compared to the 100 years of CO2).
 Thus, reducing methane production has a much more immediate impact.
 Again, given the dire nature of climate disruptions, the speed of change is a critical issue. *ref:2